gillian-guide/gillian-guide.github.io/docs/Additional-Setup.en.md

     | Vehicle Density | Preference - preferably below 90 | 33 | This setting controls the density of traffic.
 Setting the option too high might prove travelling by car too troublesome, especially with unstable traffic AI that can occasionally create random blocks even on straight roads and bridges |
     | Definition | Off | Off | This setting controls Depth of Field and Motion Blur - however, it is also known to have issues with blurred image on PC and effects that simply don't scale up in resolution - use FusionFix or Shader Fixes to solve the problem |
     | VSync | Off | On | This setting controls Vertical Synchronisation.
 We're using the one bundled with DXVK instead for it's much better framepacing, aswell as FusionFix's FPS limiter |

-    ???+ note "Console Values"
-        These values were set on console versions on the game and the game is most optimized towards those.